Bioconductor/bioconductor.org/content/help/education-training.md

 pull request.
 The lesson maintainer can assess the PR, ask for clarifications or amendments and eventually merge the pull request.

-**Contributing and handlin big changes** For more substantial changes, we advise to first open an issue to discuss these changes with the maintainer, the team that created the lesson, and other instructors that have experience teaching the episode.
+**Contributing and handling big changes** For more substantial changes, we advise to first open an issue to discuss these changes with the maintainer, the team that created the lesson, and other instructors that have experience teaching the episode.
 A pull request for such a